splunk/public-o11y-docs/gdi/get-data-in/application/zero-code-overview.rst

       - Instruments back-end applications and third-party services.
     * - Languages instrumented
       - Agents are language-specific.
 For example, the NodeJS agent only instruments NodeJS applications.
 Zero-code instrumentation supports applications written in Java, Node.js, .NET, Go, Python, Ruby, and PHP.
-      - Can instrument multiple applications written in separate languages.
-Automatic discovery supports applications written in Java, Node.js, and .NET.
+      - Automatic discovery itself does not instrument language runtimes, but can be used to deploy zero-code instrumentation for applications written in Java, Node.JS, and .NET.

 When should I use zero-code instrumentation?
 ================================================